Thursday, January 18, 2007

 4 tablespoons red wine

-Add 2 cups water (do NOT substitute stock).
-Boil.
-Reduce heat, and simmer for 45 minutes.
-You can cook it ahead to this point - even the day before you plan to serve it - and it will actually improve in flavor.
-Bring back to a boil before resuming the recipe.
+Add 2 cups of water, and bring back to a boil.
+Reduce the heat, and simmer uncovered for 45 minutes.
+You can cook it ahead to this point - even as long as the day before you plan to serve it, which will actually improve the flavor.
+If you cook it in advance, bring back to a low boil before resuming the recipe.

 Serve over a small amount of dry boiled white rice.
-It's shrimp served over some rice, not rice with a shrimp sauce on it.

-0 comments:
+No comments: